-This one-day Historic Buildings, Parks and Gardens Event, has a comprehensive exhibition as its principal feature.
+This one day Historic Buildings, Parks and Gardens Event, has a comprehensive exhibition as its principal feature.
 The exhibition showcases companies offering advice, products and services in the care, repair, conservation and restoration of historic buildings, their contents and surrounding landscapes.

 The event has been running for over 35 years and is held in parallel with the Historic Houses Annual General Meeting.
 To enquire about exhibiting email Geoff Connelly

-Visitors are owners and guardians of historic buildings (private, commercial and industrial), parks and gardens, as well as estate managers, management staff, professional advisers, head gardeners, architects, surveyors, conservators, conservation officers and planners.
+The Event has a consistently high attendance record which regularly exceeds 1,000 delegates.
+It attracts visitors are owners and guardians of historic buildings (private, commercial and industrial), parks and gardens, as well as estate managers, management staff, professional advisers, head gardeners, architects, surveyors, conservators, conservation officers and planners.
 They are often responsible for Grade I listed buildings, cathedrals, churches, manor houses, windmills, historic town centres, Britain’s industrial built heritage, historic landscapes, including Historic Houses member properties, those of the National Trust, English Heritage, Historic Scotland, CADW and Royal Palaces.

 The event puts you directly in front of purchasers, advisors, specifiers and users of products and services needed in the Historic Buildings, Landscape Conservation and Heritage Sectors.